programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 This visualization shows every words found in the corpus of comments.
 Note how it is roughly symmetric around the vertical axis, and how some words are further out from the sloping sides of the model than others.
 These conspicuously displayed words are the strongest indicators of what each pole of the scaled dimension (along the horizontal axis) represents.

 On the left, _knee_ and _neck_ are displayed almost on top of each other.
 This indicates that those two words are both strongly and equally predictive of a document being placed on the left side of the scaling dimension - and that they occur at virtually the same frequency.
 Given the topic matter of the dataset, this is an expected - if stark - result.

-Along the right slope, note words like _americans_, _protest_", _african_ and, a little deeper in the field of text, _violent_.
+Along the right slope, note words like _americans_, _protest_, _african_ and, a little deeper in the field of text, _violent_.
 These words are predictive of a document being placed on the right pole of the scaling axis.

 Words on the left refer more closely to the event of George Floyd's murder itself, and may have been a stronger focal point for commenters identifying with the political left.
 Words on the right refer more broadly to social forces, violence, consequences, and other international concerns.
 These may be more indicative of commenters approaching the issue from the political right - although it is risky to read too much into any single finding.